ohmyzsh/ohmyzsh/plugins/torrent/README.md

 # torrent

-This plugin creates Torrent file based on MagnetURI.
+This plugin creates a Torrent file based on a [MagnetURI](https://en.wikipedia.org/wiki/Magnet_URI_scheme).

 To use it, add `torrent` to the plugins array in your zshrc file.